senhu/mvClaim/README.md

 ```

 When taking covariates into consideration, we know the true data
-generating process, based on which the optimal model can be fitted via
+generating process for the data set `gatingsim`, based on which the
+optimal model can be fitted via

 ``` r
 mod2 <- MBGC(modelName = "CC", y=c("y1","y2"),
              G=2, gating = ~w1+w2+w3, data=gatingsim)
 ```

-Although it is not the case that for the true data generating process
-covariates only appear in the gating network, in cases when covariates
-also enter all gating and expert networks, a model can be fitted via
+In cases when covariates enter all gating and expert networks such as
+the case of the artificial data set `fullsim`, a model can be fitted via

 ``` r
 mod3 <- MBGR(modelName = "VV", y=c("y1","y2"),